We’ve all asked this question, haven’t we? What is the ideal blog post length?

 Here are the varying lengths of blogs and the value of each:

 - 200-400 words: These extremely short posts are best for discussions and engagement.
 They don’t get as many social shares and are not adequate for SEO.
-They are strictly geared for commentary.
+They are strictly geared for descriptions of products or services and commentary.

 - 400-600 words: These are considered smaller blog posts although some say they are “the minimum length”.
 These are not educational posts, more just bite-size, digestive reads for those less invested.
 They are pretty good for social shares and engagement, however, too short to drive website traffic or affect SEO.